mcbguru/noise/README.md

 Noise
 =====

-Nested Object Inverted Search Engine
+Nested Object Inverted Search Engine (NOISE)

 This is a native library meant to be linked into other projects and will expose a C API.

-It's a full text index and query system that understands the semi structured nature of JSON, and will allow:
+It's a full text index and query system that understands the semi structured nature of JSON supports the following search and interrogational constructs:

  * Stemmed word/fuzzy match
  * Case sensitive exact word and sentence match
  * Arbitrary boolean nesting
- * Greater than/less Than matching
+ * Greater than/less than numerical matching
+ * Nested object searching (in array/contains)

 [Query Langauge Reference here](https://github.com/pipedown/noise/blob/master/query_language_reference.md)

 Installation
 ------------